-CPI is working to fix this by developing the Net Zero Finance Tracker, which ultimately aims to:
+CPI is working to fix these data gaps by developing the Net Zero Finance Tracker

 - Assess the public and private finance response to climate change.